 It’s Associated With An Ancient Irish Legend

-The cave is also said to be the inspiration for the Celtic legend of Fionn Mac Cumhail, who was a giant warrior who built Giant’s Causeway from Ireland to Scotland so that he could fight his enemy, the Scottish giant Benandonner.
+The cave is also said to inspire the Celtic legend of Fionn Mac Cumhail, a giant warrior who built Giant’s Causeway from Ireland to Scotland to fight his enemy, the Scottish giant Benandonner.

 According to legend, Fingal is the entrance to this long route through the Scottish countryside on the northern shores.
 The Giant’s Causeway and Fingal Cave in Northern Ireland are two of the most famous limestone caves in the world.